 Autism

-Children and adults on the autistic spectrum have significant difficulties in their social and communication skills.
-Their language may be slow to develop, and their speech may include peculiar patterns or a formal, monotone voice pattern.
-Social problems may include difficulty understanding other people’s feelings, a lack of pretend play, and an impaired ability to develop friendships.
-Often, eye contact with others is avoided.
-Additionally, these individuals frequently demonstrate insistence on sameness and routine, have difficulty with change or transitions, and may have strong interests in a particular area.
-Our evaluations for Autism/Asperger’s Disorder thoroughly evaluate this array of characteristics, as well as cognitive skills, adaptive functioning (everyday independence), sensory processing (reactions to sound, touch, taste, movement), and academic performance (as relevant).
-Many of our clinicians have been trained in the ADOS-2 (Autism Diagnostic Observation Schedule - Second Edition) for assessing characteristics of autism spectrum disorder.
+Children and adults on the autistic spectrum possess unique social and communication styles.
+While their language development may take a different path than typical and their speech might feature distinctive patterns or a formal, monotone voice, these traits contribute to their individuality.
+Social interactions can be challenging, as they may find it difficult to interpret others' emotions, engage in pretend play, or form friendships.
+Eye contact might be less frequent, reflecting their unique way of connecting with the world.
+Additionally, they often thrive on consistency and routine, and may have passionate interests in specific areas.
+Our evaluations for Autism/Asperger’s Disorder are comprehensive, assessing these diverse characteristics along with cognitive skills, adaptive functioning (everyday independence), sensory processing (responses to sound, touch, taste, movement), and academic performance (as relevant).
+Many of our clinicians are trained in the ADOS-2 (Autism Diagnostic Observation Schedule - Second Edition) and the MIGDAS (Monteiro Interview Guidelines for Diagnosing the Autism Spectrum), ensuring a thorough and sensitive assessment of autism spectrum disorder traits.